mamedev/mame/docs/source/commandline/commandline-all.rst

 **-joystick_map** *<map>* / **-joymap** *<map>*

 	Controls how joystick values map to digital joystick controls.
 MAME accepts all joystick input from the system as analog data.
 For true analog joysticks, this needs to be mapped down to the usual 4-way or 8-way digital joystick values.
 To do this, MAME divides the analog range into a 9x9 grid.
 It then takes the joystick axis position (for X and Y axes only), maps it to this grid, and then looks up a translation from a joystick map.
 This parameter allows you to specify the map.
-The default is 'auto', which means that a standard 8-way, 4-way, or 4-way diagonal map is selected automatically based on the input port configuration of the current game.
+The default is 'auto', which means that a standard 8-way, 4-way, or 4-way diagonal map is selected automatically based on the input port configuration of the current system.

 	Maps are defined as a string of numbers and characters.
 Since the grid is 9x9, there are a total of 81 characters necessary to define a	complete map.
 Below is an example map for an 8-way joystick: